sngular/scs-multiapi-plugin/README.md

 }
 ```

-To customize these specFiles tags we are going to specify them inside the
+To customize these specFiles tags, we are going to specify them inside the
 configuration tag, we must declare the specFiles tag that contains all files
 that will be used.
 Each specFile has their own configuration: